 It’s an easy way to add some extra goodness to their diet and all of my dogs have always liked it.

-One thing that I’m not crazy about with pumpkin is the way people use it so freely to try and cure diarrhea.
+One thing that I’m not crazy about when it comes to giving plain canned pumpkin to dogs is the way people use this as a cure so freely to treat dog diarrhea.

-I, personally (who is not a veterinarian), think that pumpkin is a good supplement for dogs that have no medical conditions.
+I, personally (who is not a veterinarian), think that pumpkin given in moderation is a good supplement for dogs that have no serious medical conditions.